 Associate Professor of Clinical Neurology, NewYork-Presbyterian Hospital

-Member of American Academy of Neurology
+Fellow of the American Academy of Neurology

 Fellow of American Association of Neuromuscular and Electrodiagnostic Medicine